-To improve your riding further or check on your current skill levels apply for an EAR.
+To improve your riding further or check on your current skill levels apply for an Advanced Plus session.

-- EARs are not a pass/fail test but a superb opportunity to ride with an experienced Observer who will create a tailor made course to meet your needs – and it’s free.
+- Advanced Plus is not a pass/fail test but a superb opportunity to ride with an experienced Observer who will create a tailor made course to meet your needs – and it’s free.

 - Invariably involves going out for the day with another rider of similar riding and bike style.